gabrieltomasin/Singularity-Mitofinder-Docker/README.md

 This repository contains a Dockerfile to build a Docker image with Singularity and MitoFinder pre-installed.
 The image is designed to run with privileged access to support Singularity's functionality.

+You can find the original MitoFinder repo here: https://github.com/RemiAllio/MitoFinder

 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Building the Docker Image](#building-the-docker-image)